kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

       name: kyma-project.io/module/sample
 ```

-The module mentioned above can *only* be referenced via the label value of `operator.kyma-project.io/module-name`:
+The module mentioned above can *only* be referenced using the label value of `operator.kyma-project.io/module-name`:
 ```yaml
 spec:
   channel: regular
   modules:
   - name: module-name-from-label
 ```

+> **CAUTION:**
-*Module referencing via NamespacedName and FQDN (Fully Qualified Domain Name) has been deprecated.*
+> Module referencing using NamespacedName and FQDN (Fully Qualified Domain Name) has been deprecated.

 ### **.spec.modules[].customResourcePolicy**